usnistgov/dioptra/docs/source/how-to/essential-workflows/running-jobs.rst

 Job Creation Workflow
 ------------------------

 Follow these steps to create and run a job.
-You can perform these actions via the Guided User Interface (GUI) or programmatically using the Python Client.
+You can perform these actions via the Graphical User Interface (GUI) or programmatically using the Python Client.

 .. rst-class:: header-on-a-card header-steps